Winston-Lin/dziganto.github.io/_posts/2017-9-9-Image-Processing-for-Deep-Learning.md

 ## Summary
 This brief tutorial showed three image processing techniques, often used together, that can dramatically speed up your Deep Nets.
 While many frameworks include functions that handle one or more of these techniques, it's always good to know what's going on under the hood.
 Furthermore, understanding the nuts and bolts of these techniques allows you to code your own implementation should a deep learning framework lack a particular function.

-Anyway, I hope you found this tutorial useful.
+Anyway, I hope you found this tutorial helpful.